chijunzheng/ORAN_RAG/README.md

 - **gcp:** Contains GCP-related configurations such as project ID, location, bucket names, paths for embeddings, Q&A datasets, and service account credentials.
 - **paths:** Specifies local paths for storing documents and embeddings.
 - **vector_search:** Configures parameters related to vector indexing and searching, including index names, descriptions, dimensions, and deployment settings.
+- **ranking:** Configuration of the reranking behavior including ranking configuration name, ranking model, and number of top ranked chunks to pass to the LLM.
 - **chunking:** Defines how documents are split into chunks, including size, overlap, separators, and minimum character count.
 - **generation:** Sets parameters for text generation models like temperature, top-p, and maximum output tokens.
 - **logging:** Specifies the path for log files to monitor and debug the system.
 - **evaluation:** Configures settings for evaluating the performance of the RAG pipeline and Gemini LLM, including the number of questions, paths for saving results, and plot configurations.

 **Customization:**
-- Service Account Credentials: Ensure that the credentials_path points to the downloaded IAM service account key JSON file.
+- **Service Account Credentials:** Ensure that the credentials_path points to the downloaded IAM service account key JSON file.
-- File Paths: Update the paths under paths, logging, and evaluation sections to match your local or cloud storage directories.
+- **File Paths:** Update the paths under paths, logging, and evaluation sections to match your local or cloud storage directories.
-- Vector Search Parameters: Adjust parameters like dimensions, num_neighbors, and deployment settings based on your project’s requirements and the scale of your data.
+- **Vector Search Parameters:** Adjust parameters like dimensions, num_neighbors, and deployment settings based on your project’s requirements and the scale of your data.
+- **Reranking Parameters:** Modify rerank_top_n under the ranking section to control the number of top reranked chunks passed to the LLM.
-- Chunking and Generation: Modify chunk_size, chunk_overlap, and generation parameters to optimize for performance and accuracy.
+- **Chunking and Generation:** Modify chunk_size, chunk_overlap, and generation parameters to optimize for performance and accuracy.

 ## Usage
 The primary entry point of the ORAN RAG system is main.py.
 This script orchestrates the entire pipeline, from preprocessing documents to deploying the vector index and optionally running evaluations.